 3. Most secure harness – FIE Harness

 The FIE harness is a stylish looking harness made using quality materials which are tough and won’t be scratched easily because the outer material is made using oxford.
-The mesh is light and well fitted and the bottom belly later is made using soft sponge which won’t irritate the skin even in hot weather.
+The mesh is light and well fitted and the bottom belly later is made using a soft sponge which won’t irritate the skin even in hot weather.

-For security and attachments, the FIE harness has a d-ring on the dog’s back portion and the o-ring on the chest area giving multiple entry points for leads and accessories if you have any.
+For security and attachments, the FIE harness has a D-ring on the dog’s back portion and the o-ring on the chest area giving multiple entry points for leads and accessories if you have any.

-The harness comes in 5 sizes to suit any size of dog and three bright colour – green orange and black.
+The harness comes in 5 sizes to suit any size of the dog and three bright colour – green orange and black.

 Lastly, we mentioned how this was our most secure harness in our tests (subjective opinion, may not be the case with your dog) because Jeff was unable to wiggle himself out of the harness at all,.
-This is pretty much because of the strength and tightness of the wire/ropey bits and the positioning of the under belly strap.
+This is pretty much because of the strength and tightness of the wire/ropey bits and the positioning of the underbelly strap.
 Usually, dogs wiggle out when they are facing you and you’re pulling the lead towards you.

-Security aside, the FIE dog harness is still an all round great harness as well and well worth checking out.
+Security aside, the FIE dog harness is still an all-round great harness as well and well worth checking out.
 It has a great price point and looks decent enough when fitted.